rippedpiracy/docs/Utilities/Misc.md

 [**Allow Right Click**](https://add0n.com/allow-right-click.html) - Re-enable right clicking on sites that disable it.

-[**SponsorBlock**](https://sponsor.ajay.app/) - Skip YouTube Sponsorships & Shoutouts.

-[**Return YouTube Dislike**](https://returnyoutubedislike.com/) - Unhides the dislike count on Youtube.

 [**DownThemAll!**](https://www.downthemall.org/) | [**DownZemAll!**](https://setvisible.github.io/DownZemAll/) - DownThemAll is a mass download manager directly built inside the Browser, whereas DownZemAll is a fork of DownThemAll with more features but a required desktop client for it to function.
 They are mostly used for site scraping (such as images).

-[**Media Reaper**](https://sasrip.sas41.com/Home/MediaReaper) - Easily download videos and audio files from any site that youtube-dl supports.
+[**Media Reaper**](https://sasrip.sas41.com/Home/MediaReaper) - Easily download videos and audio files from any site that youtube-dl supports, found [here](https://ytdl-org.github.io/youtube-dl/supportedsites.html).

 [**ViolentMonkey**](https://violentmonkey.github.io) | [**Tampermonkey**](https://www.tampermonkey.net) - Browser UserScript Managers, used for loading in Userscripts that work similar to Browser Extensions.
 *<small>We do not recommend using [GreaseMonkey](https://www.greasespot.net) as there is evidence it has tracked it's users, it's compatibility isn't great, and it's not very actively maintained.</small>*

-[**Stylus**](https://add0n.com/stylus.html) - Browser Userstyles Manager, used for loading CSS files for customising the appearance of webpages.
+[**Stylus**](https://add0n.com/stylus.html) - Browser UserStyles Manager, used for loading CSS files for customising the appearance of webpages.

+[**SponsorBlock**](https://sponsor.ajay.app/) - Skip YouTube Sponsorships & Shoutouts.
+[**Return YouTube Dislike**](https://returnyoutubedislike.com/) - Unhides the dislike count on Youtube.

 # Browser UserScripts